Thimomo/Paardenvechters/docs/home.md

 Q4: I followed all the steps but my webpage does not have anything, or my webpage is not updated.
 What should I do?
 - Check if your repository has the (updated) content.
 You may fail to push the code correctly to the GitHub repository.
 You can check this by using `git status`, which should indicate that you have no pending changes.
 - Sometimes it will take a while for GitHub to update your page.
 Give it some time and check later.
-You can go to the "Action" page in your GitHub repository to check the status.
+You can go to the "Actions" page in your GitHub repository to check the status.
 - Your browser may have an old cache that does not reflect new changes.
 Search online about how to clear your browser cache.
 After cleaning the cache, check the website again.